mango-mises/mango-mises.github.io/_posts/2025-01-18-distributed-ledger-design.md

 [^1]: Common belief in the context of modal logic.
 [^2]: It is customary to disregard the distinction between network operators (creators of blocks/votes) and other nodes that can only manipulate the propagation of messages.
 In practice this distinction is important.
+[^3]: One may think of causal independence in a DAG as the correct generalization of simultaneity (beautifully eradicated by Einstein).
+[^4]: I like the term "revelation principle" used by Yoni and Sutton.
-[^3]: Protocols often use two voting rounds to finalize.
+[^5]: Protocols often use two voting rounds to finalize.
 The second round ensures safety during asynchrony by preventing secret quorums.
 Intuitively, it does so by bringing the network a step closer to common knowledge - a secondary quorum must know about a preliminary one.
-[^4]: There are some caveats here for naive protocols e.g. uncle blocks.
+[^6]: There are some caveats here for naive protocols e.g. uncle blocks.
-[^5]: One may think of causal independence in a DAG as the correct generalization of simultaneity (beautifully eradicated by Einstein).